Hello, I’m Farrah

 Holistic Nutrition aids in the self-development of skills and education to problem solve your unique barriers to eating well.

 Good nourishment is not a trend, a formula to mimick, or a standardized equation.
+Good nourishment can be a positive and reliable source of support and strength to carry us through the experience of life-cycles.

 Holistic Nutrition is integrative in nature.
 An appointment balances nutrition science with the social, cultural, familial, relational, habitual, economical, emotional, spiritual, and ecological aspects that relate to food and eating.
 Our food choices and habits are unique to us and this is a good thing.